-7.70.040 Permit--Expiration.
+7.70.040 Permit-Expiration-

-- A. Each permit issued pursuant to this chapter shall expire and become null and void if the work authorized thereby has not been completed within one year following the issuance of the permit. - B. Upon expiration of any permit issued pursuant thereto, no further work may be done in connection with construction, repair, reconstruction or destruction of a well, monitoring well, test well, geothermal heat exchange well, or cathodic protection well unless and until a new permit for such purpose is secured in accordance with the provisions of this chapter.
+(A) Each permit issued pursuant to this chapter shall expire and become null and void if the work authorized thereby has not been completed within one year following the issuance of the permit.

+(B) Upon expiration of any permit issued pursuant thereto, no further work may be done in connection with construction, repair, reconstruction or destruction of a well, monitoring well, test well, geothermal heat exchange well, er-cathodic protection, or soil boring well unless and until a new permit for such purpose is secured in accordance with the provisions of this chapter.

-C. The Health Officer may authorize renewal of a permit for an additional year upon payment of 20% of the application fee within 180 days after the date of permit expiration.
+(C) The Health Officer may authorize renewal of a permit for an additional year upon payment of 20 percent of the application fee within 180 days after the date of permit expiration.

-7.70.050 Permit--Suspension or revocation.
+7.70.050 Permit-Suspension or revocation.

-- A. A permit issued under this Chapter may be revoked or suspended by the Health Officer as provided in this section if he/she determines that a violation of this Chapter exists, that written notice has been directed to the permittee specifying the violation and that the permittee has failed or neglected to make necessary adjustments within thirty days after receiving such notice. - B. A permit may be revoked or suspended by the Health Officer if he/she determines at a hearing held by the Health Officer for such purpose that the person to whom any permit was issued pursuant to this chapter has obtained the same by fraud or misrepresentation; provided that notice of the time, place and purpose of such hearing is given to the permittee at least five days prior thereto. - C. The suspension or revocation of any permit shall not be effective until notice thereof in writing is mailed to the permittee.
+(A) A permit issued under this chapter may be revoked or suspended by the Health Officer as provided in this section if he/she determines that a violation of this chapter exists, that written notice has been directed to the permittee specifying the violation and that the permittee has failed or neglected to make necessary adjustments within 30 days after receiving such notice.

+(B) A permit may be revoked or suspended by the Health Officer if he/she determines at a hearing held by the Health Officer for such purpose that the person to whom any permit was issued pursuant to this chapter has obtained the same by fraud or misrepresentation; provided, that notice of the time, place and purpose of such hearing is given to the permittee at least five days prior thereto.

+(C) The suspension or revocation of any permit shall not be effective until notice thereof in writing is mailed to the permittee.